-You see despite what you may have thought, attendees don’t value the wine equally – we’ve asked this question at over 300 different live workshops and we always receive a wide range of answers from $0 (from those who don’t drink wine) to over $100 (from those who really like wine).
+You see despite what you may have thought, attendees don’t value the wine equally – we’ve asked this question to over 3,000 Design Professionals and we always receive a wide range of answers from $0 (from those who don’t drink wine) to over $100 (from those who really like wine).

 Even with something as simple as a bottle of wine, our reserve price preferences are extremely varied.

 So, when it comes to selling that bottle of wine, we face a very familiar dilemma:

 “How much should we charge for our bottle of wine?”

 If we pick a price in the middle of the range (say $50) we’ll miss out on the potential profit from those people who value the wine and are prepared to pay more.

 If we pick a price higher up in the range (say $75) then we’ll miss out on selling the wine to those people who value wine but aren’t prepared (or can’t afford) to pay $75.

 And if we pick a price lower down in the range (say $25) then we may miss out on selling the wine to those people who value wine but are discouraged by the low price tag…. so how much should we sell this bottle of wine for?

 How Price Discrimination can Increase Architectural and Interior Design fees: